Sony PS VR2: pricing, news, rumors, features, and release date

-For now, we haven’t heard anything about the price of the PS VR2 headset.
-Some reports have pointed to the device being priced at or above $499.99, which was the initial price of the original PSVR headset.
+Earlier reports had pointed to the device being priced at or above $399.99, the initial price of the original PSVR headset.

 What games will be available on PS VR2?

-PlayStation recently revealed that the new PS VR2 headset will launch with more than 20 “major” titles already available.
+PlayStation recently revealed that the new PS VR2 headset would launch with more than 20 “major” titles already available.
 These titles will consist of both first and third-party games.